How much compensation can I claim for a hip injury?

 If you are considering making a personal injury claim after an accident has caused you to suffer from a hip injury, you may be wondering exactly what you are able to claim, in terms of the costs, damages, and so on.

-Most people who make a personal injury claim believe that they can only receive compensation for direct costs – such as medical expenses or loss of earnings – that they have suffered as result of their injury.
-However, this is simply not the case for any personal injury claim.
+Most people who make a personal injury claim believe that they can only receive compensation for direct costs – such as medical expenses or loss of earnings – that they have suffered due to their injury.
+However, this is not the case for any personal injury claim.

 When you make a personal injury claim after a hip injury, you could claim for a whole manner of different costs and damages related to your injury if you can provide the necessary evidence as part of your case :